 Businesses end up with excess inventory because of more products unsold.
 Often, they offer discounts or lower selling prices to avoid inventory buildup.
 If more companies choose to cut their sales, the price level (inflation) in the economy can decrease.

 At the same time, businesses adjust production levels by employing physical capital less intensively.
-They spend less on maintenance or by delaying the replacement of equipment that is nearing the end of its useful life.
+They spend less on maintenance or delay replacing equipment nearing the end of its useful life.
 They also began to rationalize operational costs by reducing overtime payments.

 When weakening consumer demand remains, the company reduces production.
 They also cut investment spending and take the option to lay off workers.
 As a result, the unemployment rate began to rise.